Everyone has taken over-the-counter medications and seen their benefits, but what about over-the-counter hearing aids?

 On August 2017, President Trump signed the Food and Drug Administration Reauthorization Act of 2017, under which fell the Over-the-Counter (OTC) Hearing Aid Act.
-Because of the OTC Hearing Aid Act, the public should now have greater access to better-regulated (and cheaper!) hearing aids.
+The OTC Hearing Aid Act gives the public access to better-regulated (and cheaper!) hearing aids.

 OTC Hearing Aid Act & the FDA